-- 3. The terms and conditions of funding set out in this document apply for the academic year 1 August 2022 to 31 July 2023.
+- 3. The terms and conditions of funding set out in this document apply for the academic year 1 August 2024 to 31 July 2025.
 They are made under Section 41 of the Higher Education and Research Act 2017 (HERA).
 They apply to the higher education providers that the OfS funds; they support the OfS's responsibility to provide annual assurances to Parliament that funds provided are being used for the purposes for which they were given and value for money is being achieved. - 4.
 The OfS funds eligible higher education providers those registered in the Approved (fee cap) category of the OfS Register2 for certain activities as defined under Section 39(1) of HERA.
 Being registered as an Approved (fee cap) provider is a prerequisite for a provider to be eligible for OfS funding under Section 39(1) of HERA, and the main requirements that the OfS places on providers arise from the conditions of registration that apply to them as Approved (fee cap) providers.
 These are set out in the OfS regulatory framework for higher education in England3 and in any specific conditions of registration that additionally apply to a provider, as separately notified to it (whether or not such specific conditions are published on the OfS's Register4). - 5.
 Terms and conditions of OfS funding are supplementary to any conditions of registration that apply.
 However, condition of registration G2 requires a provider to comply with any terms and conditions that, under sections 41(1) or 94(2) of HERA, are attached to financial support received from the OfS and UK Research and Innovation (UKRI).
 A breach of these terms and conditions of OfS funding may therefore be a breach of this condition of registration. - 6.
 All funding allocated to eligible higher education providers by the OfS under Section 39(1) of HERA is subject to the terms and conditions set out in this document and, in accepting funding, the provider is agreeing to them.
-The OfS will make material revisions to this document only after consulting providers or such representative bodies for providers as it considers
+The OfS will make material revisions to this document only after consulting providers or such representative bodies for providers as it considers appropriate.
+We may apply additional terms and conditions to individual grants, relating to the

-1 See www.officeforstudents.org.uk/advice-and-guidance/regulation/conditions-of-registration/.
+1 See www.officeforstudents.org.uk/for-providers/registering-with-the-ofs/registration-with-the-ofs-a-guide/conditions-of-registration/.